laetitia123/Blog-App/README.md

 # Blog-App

-#### By **Laetitia **
+#### By Laetitia  Uwizeyimana
 ##
 ## Description
-This is an application that allows a user to create a pitch depending on a certain category and add pitch content.
-A user can also be able to comment and vote on another user's pitches. this is Blog App created on ,29 september 2019
+This is an application that allows a user to create a Blog he want  and posted it .
+A user can also be able to comment  ON another user's blog.
+The user will able to view the Quotes displayed randomly as user refresh the pages.
+This is Blog App.   created on ,29 september 2019

 ## BDD